-Remuneration and other terms and conditions of employment shall be adequate to enable Karnov to retain and recruit skilled senior executives at a reasonable cost.
-The remuneration to senior executives shall consist of fixed remuneration, variable remuneration, pension and other benefits, and it shall be based on principles of performance, competitiveness and fairness.
+Remuneration and other terms and conditions of employment shall be adequate to enable the Company and the group to retain and recruit skilled senior executives at a reasonable cost.
+The remuneration to senior executives may consist of fixed remuneration, variable remuneration, pension, other benefits and severance payment and it shall be based on principles of performance, competitiveness and fairness.
+The general meeting can also, irrespective of these guidelines, resolve on, among other things, share-related or share price-related remuneration.